selenozkan/infinity-scroll/README.md

 # infinity-scroll

-A website with infinite scroll functionality, showing images of Spain from [Unsplash](https://unsplash.com).
+A website with infinite scroll functionality, showing images of Spain which are taken from [Unsplash](https://unsplash.com).

 Written using HTML5, CSS3 and JavaScript.

 # Live Project